raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

     grafana/grafana:master
 ```

-Confirm Grafana is running by running
+Confirm Grafana is running as a docker container by executing
 ```
 docker ps
 ```